sloria/www/content/pages/projects.md

 # Projects

-A small selection of my programming side projects.
+A small selection of my side projects.
 You can find more at my [GitHub profile][github].

 *\* = actively maintained*